 1lb vera pasta gnocchi

-1-1.5lb boneless skinless chicken breast
+1-1.5lb boneless skinless chicken breast or tenders

 1 head of broccoli